openkim/openkim-items-wiki/wiki/models/0805/2677/1943/000/MO_080526771943_000/wikipage.md

-For silicon, the parameters are recommended to be
+The Mistriotis-Flytzanis-Farantos 4-body potential parameters for Si and plots of the potential functions are given below.
+See the model driver page (linked to above) for the definitions of these functions.

 $$
 \begin{align*}